“Hey!” Melissa shrieked and hugged her bridesmaids one after another. Their unfettered excitement reminded Naomi of high school all over again.

 Naomi gave her a one-armed hug.
 “You’re a good friend.”

 “Well, well.
 Look what the cat dragged in.”
 Melissa sidled over with a wicked grin.
 She cocked her head at Naomi and her dimples deepened.
 “How ya doin’ this morning?” she sang in an unnecessarily loud voice.
 Since Melissa was already coming forward with her arms wide open, Naomi had no choice but to return the hug.

 “I get it.
 You’re chipper and excited, but you don’t have to be so loud about it,” Naomi muttered.

 “They should be here any minute.”
-Melissa pointed around the table, figuring out the seating.
+Melissa pointed around the table, mentally figuring out the seating.
 “Let’s do this boy, girl, boy, girl.
 That’ll be fun.
 Heidi, scoot over one.
 Leave a spot for Todd.”

 What was that supposed to mean?

-Becky’s eyes darted back and forth between them, her brow furrowed with suspicion.
+Then he stood with a wink and Andrea’s eyes darted back and forth between them, her brow furrowed with suspicion.

 Ryan gave Naomi an equally interested look, no doubt wondering what she’d admit to.
 She was going to get him for this.